 What Happens When An Artificial Intelligence Robot Gives A Misdiagnosis?

+While some might ultimately lay blame on a presiding physician or hospital, others might blame the AI robot manufacturer.
+AI robots use complex machine-learning algorithms.
+Even the smallest error in this algorithm can cause patients to suffer severe consequences.
 The trouble with machine learning algorithms is it is impossible to understand exactly how an AI medical device came to a certain decision.
 This means errors in the algorithm are terribly difficult to detect.

-Misdiagnosis Attorneys For Philadelphia Families
+Medical Misdiagnosis and Surgical Malpractice Attorneys for Philadelphia Families

 It is unclear how the future of AI “doctors” and surgical robots will unfold.
 If an artificial intelligence medical device misdiagnoses a condition and the subsequent treatment is inappropriate, that can cause serious harm to the patient.
 If you have been misdiagnosed by an AI doctor or otherwise injured by surgical robotic device, you may not know what to do.
 You should have the facts of your situation evaluated by an experienced medical malpractice lawyer.

 Many patients who have suffered injuries as the result of a medical mistake are afraid to speak out against a doctor or hospital, but the experienced medical malpractice attorneys at Lopez McHugh LLP can help.
 Our firm offers free, no obligation consultations to help you determine whether you are eligible to file a claim and entitled to financial compensation.
 Contact us today for more information.